 Frequently Asked Questions (FAQs)

-The 7 rules of differentiation are the Power Rule, Sum rule, Difference Rule, Constant Multiple Rule, Product Rule, Quotient Rule and Chain Rule.
+The basic rules include the Power Rule, Sum and Difference Rule, Constant Multiple Rule, Product Rule, Quotient Rule, and Chain Rule.
+These rules simplify finding derivatives of standard functions.

 The chain rule, states that the derivative of a composite function is the derivative of the outer function evaluated at the inner function times the derivative of the inner function.